Winston-Lu/ESP8266-LED-Shelf/README.md

 \_24_HR_CLOCK         | 24-hour clock layout.
 Requires additional segments and LEDs.
 See **Setting to 24hr layout** above to change the layout to 24hr
-LIGHT_SENSOR         | Should be connected to A0, since thats the only analog pin on the board **DATAPIN**              | Connected to D8 on my NodeMCU v0.9 (pin 15) LED_TYPE             | Should be WS2812B's in most cases COLOR_ORDER          | WS2812B's are GRB.
+LIGHT_SENSOR         | Should be connected to A0, since thats the only analog pin on the board **DATAPIN**              | Connected to D8 on my NodeMCU v0.9 (pin 15) SPOTLIGHTPIN         | If following the original instructions, they use a seperate pin for the spotlights.
+If so, uncomment this line and set to the respective pin number
+LED_TYPE             | Should be WS2812B's in most cases
+COLOR_ORDER          | WS2812B's are GRB.
 If colors act weird or you are using other LED_TYPE's, you may need to switch to RGB
 NAME                 | Name of the ESP8266 device (used to connect or as an identifier so you know what device is which in the routers "device" page